 We all have regrets, don’t we?
 We have all made mistakes in our lives, some bigger, some not so big.
-We look back and wish we had done something more effectively, been a better person, spent more time slurping ice cream than forcing down brussel sprouts, am I right?
+We look back and wish we had done something more effectively, been a better person, and spent more time slurping ice cream than forcing down brussel sprouts, am I right?

 Homeschooling is definitely an area of life that generates regrets.
 When we choose to homeschool, we are giving over a big chunk of our lives to one particular emphasis; and something that encompasses so much energy and time is bound to include its share of blunders, wrong turns, and outright failures.
 Some of them may be short-lived and easily fixed; others we don’t realize until much time has gone by.